On Rate-Optimal Partitioning Classification from Observable and from Privatised Data: Partitioning classification from observable data

 for some constant $c > 0$.
-SDA is an extremely restrictive condition, because, for example, it excludes the continuous densities supported on $\R^d$, including the case of the classical discriminant analysis, when the conditional distributions of $X$ given $Y$ are Gaussian.
+The SDA is a restrictive condition, because, for example, it excludes continuous densities reaching zero, see the examples below.
+We establish novel bounds for these cases, as well.